martinhartt/rb-coding-challenge/README.md

 node index.js sample.txt
 ```

-(sample.txt is the file with the input and can be interchanged with other files)
+(sample.txt is the file with the input and can be interchanged with another file)

 ## Tests